JakubGrzywala-TomTom/Incident_ranking_function/output/_dev_tests/input-description.md

 Object of String keys and Float values, keys are different message types (e.g. "JAM_UNCONDITIONAL", "CLOSURE"), in values there are scores associated with it.
 ##### "jam_priority"
-**DOES NOT WORK FOR NOW**
 Object of String keys and Float values.
-Different jam priorities (e.g. "101", "108") and values associated with them.
+Different jam priorities (e.g. "101", "108").
+Applies only to Jams.
+Values associated with them will affect event score value connected with certain Jam type.
+E.g. If JAM_UNCONDITIONAL in "event_score" object in input.json has 0.9, and some Jam of this type had "jam_priority" "115" equal 0.6 in input.json, then this message's event score will be 0.54.
+Formula is `final_event_score = event score * jam_priority`.
+All jam priority types with value 1 will "turn off" influence of this attribute on event_score.
 ##### "frc_score"
 Object of String keys and Float values.
 Different FRCs (e.g. "FRC1", "FRC2") and values associated with them.
 ##### "delay_score"